|

 Overview

-southeast side and intersects with US 181, the main link to fast-growing
+Antonio's southeast side and intersects with US 181, the main link

-Wilson County.
-The freeway provides access to downtown San
+to exurban Wilson County.
+The freeway provides access to

 Antonio, the Alamodome, St. Paul Square, Brooks City-Base, the San

-Antonio Missions Trail National Park, and the Texas Center for
+Missions Trail National Park, San Antonio State Hospital, and San

-Infectious Disease.
-Between downtown and Military, the freeway is
+city.
+Between downtown and SE Military, the freeway is

-fronted mostly by residential areas.
-From Military to US 181, most
+areas.
+From SE Military to US 181, most of the immediate frontage is

 Roadway details